ALICE VACHSS

 Circolo della Stampa (Press Club, Milan, Italy)

-The Council of The City of New York, Committee on Women
+Council of the City of New York, Committee on Women

 Clackamas County (Oregon) CASA